ShaneCurcuru/mutualaidarlington.org/terms.md

 ## User-Submitted Data

-This website may use Google or other forms to collect data from the user.
-All data collected will be used in accordance with instructions on the intake form.
-Checking "Yes" to sharing your data will result in it being publicly displayed on this website, under the Apache 2.0 license.
-If you do not wish your data displayed, contact the site admins to have it removed.
+This website may use Google or other forms to collect data from the user voluntarily.
+All data collected will be used in accordance with instructions on individual intake forms.
+Checking "Yes" to sharing your data may result in the data you submitted being publicly displayed on this website, under the Apache 2.0 license, unless specific fields in the form explicitly note they will not be shared.
+All data collected may be stored on Google or other cloud provided services, with access restrictions set to only Shane Curcuru and the small team of core administrators for this website.

+If you no longer wish any of your data displayed on this site, contact the site admins to have it removed.

+This website is not formally affiliated with the Town of Arlington or any other government or corporate entity.

 This website is intended for residents of Arlington, MA and surrounding towns in Massachusetts, as a resource during the Coronavirus crisis.
 While other people are welcome to use resources here, volunteers and efforts are specifically focused on helping neighbors here in Arlington, MA, USA.